stormgle/account-base/README.md

 `npm run example`

-It will run setup script to download AWS DynamoDB Local and then start example server at port 3100.
-The example server includes all provided api.
+It will run setup script to download AWS DynamoDB Local and then start the example server at port 3100.
+The example server includes all provided APIs.

 Open a ternimal and make a request to example server, using `curl` for example.